-For XM[TM] (48 contiguous US states, if equipped), press the RCL knob while in XM[TM] mode to retrieve four different categories of information related to the current song or channel: Artist, Song Title, Category or PTY, Channel Number/Channel Name.
+For XM[TM] (if equipped), press the RCL knob while in XM mode to retrieve four different categories of information related to the current song or channel: Artist, Song Title, Category or PTY, Channel Number/Channel Name.

 To change the default on the display, press the RCL knob until you see the display you want, then hold the knob until the display flashes.
 The selected display will now be the default.